Elvis Kotorri

 Elvis Kotorri (born 30 April 1979) is an Albanian retired footballer who played as a goalkeeper.
-He was manager of Elbasani during the 2018–19 season.
+He is the goalkeeping coach at AF Elbasani.

 Playing career

 First spell with Dinamo Tirana

 Kotorri joined Dinamo Tirana in the summer of 2007.
 During the 2007–08 season, he was the first choice in goal, making 33 league appearances, as Dinamo won the title for the 17th time.

 Shkumbini Peqin

 On 13 July 2010, Kotorri joined Shkumbini Peqin on a free transfer by signing a contract until July 2012, being presented to the media on the same day.

 Besa Kavajë

 In December 2010, Kotorri signed with fellow Albanian Superliga side Besa Kavajë after terminating his contract with Shkumbini Peqin by mutual consent.

 Return to Shkumbini Peqin

 In September 2011, Kotorri returned to Shkumbini Peqin for the 2011–12 season after spending the second part of 2010–11 season on loan at fellow Albanian Superliga side Besa Kavajë.